w1r2s/w1r2s/README.md

-- 👋 Hi, I’m @w1r2s
+- 👋 Hi, I’m
-- 👀 I’m interested in C#
+- 👀 I’m interested in
-- 🌱 I’m currently learning C#, C++ and mySQL at university
+- 🌱 I’m currently learning
 - 📫 How to reach me ...

 <!---